input-output-hk/mithril/docs/website/root/mithril/advanced/threat-model.md

 :::danger

-This document is a draft version of the **Mithril threat model** prepared by the **Mithril core team**:
+This is a draft version of the **Mithril threat model**, prepared by the **Mithril core team**.
+It is open for external feedback and contributions before being finalized.

-- We expect to receive **external feedback and contributions** before we can consider it **final**.
-- Feel free to **contribute** to this document by using the **Edit this page** link a the bottom of the page.
+- To contribute, use the **Edit this page** link at the bottom of the page.
-- If you think there is a security vulnerability in Mithril, please disclose it responsibly by following the [Security Vulnerability Disclosure Policy](https://github.com/input-output-hk/mithril/blob/main/SECURITY.md).
+- If you discover a security vulnerability, report it responsibly by following the [security vulnerability disclosure policy](https://github.com/input-output-hk/mithril/blob/main/SECURITY.md).

 :::

-This document provides an analysis of the various security threats and possible mitigations that could affect the Mithril network and its participants.

-This is an adversarial mindset document and aims to analyse the system from an attacker's perspective.
+This document provides an analysis of various security threats and possible mitigations affecting the Mithril network and its participants.
+It adopts an adversarial mindset, analyzing the system from an attacker's perspective.

-The threat model is a living document and is kept up-to-date with the [latest Mithril version](https://github.com/input-output-hk/mithril/releases/latest)
+The threat model is a living document, updated to reflect the [latest Mithril version](https://github.com/input-output-hk/mithril/releases/latest).

 ## System analysis

 ### System description

 :::info To do

-- Maybe reduce and move details into [architecture page](https://mithril.network/doc/mithril/mithril-network/architecture)?
+- Consider reducing these details and moving them into the [architecture page](https://mithril.network/doc/mithril/mithril-network/architecture).
-- Also we should update the [protocol page](https://mithril.network/doc/mithril/mithril-protocol/protocol)
+- Also consider updating the [protocol page](https://mithril.network/doc/mithril/mithril-protocol/protocol).
 :::

-System consists of three main components: signers, aggregator and clients.
+The system consists of three main components: signers, an aggregators, and clients.

-Mithril signers do certify Cardano chain data using a Mithril signing key.
-That means, Mithril signers need access to a trusted `cardano-node` and the Mithril signing key to operate.
+- **Mithril signers** certify Cardano chain data by using a Mithril signing key.
+They must have access to both a trusted `cardano-node` and the Mithril signing key to operate.

-Mithril signing keys are rotated every epoch and need to be certified by the Cardano KES key.
-For this, the Mithril signers need access to the KES key in order to register the signing key for this epoch.
+- **Mithril signing keys** are rotated every epoch and require certification by the Cardano KES key.
+Therefore, the Mithril signers must have access to the KES key to register a signing key for each epoch.

-Cardano KES keys are also used by block producing `cardano-node` and are typically located on the block producing machine.

-Cardano KES keys need to be [evolved every 36 hours](https://github.com/input-output-hk/cardano-node-wiki/blob/main/docs/stake-pool-operations/7_KES_period.md), while they can be rotated from a root key when needed.
+- **Cardano KES keys** are also used by the block-producing `cardano-node` and are typically located on the same machine that produces blocks.
+These keys must be evolved every 36 hours, although they can be rotated from a root key when needed.
+For more details, see [KES period documentation](https://github.com/input-output-hk/cardano-node-wiki/blob/main/docs/stake-pool-operations/7_KES_period.md).

 :::info To do

-Is there a Cardano threat model about this?
+Is there a Cardano threat model available for this?
 :::

 All Mithril signers and Mithril clients connect to a single aggregator using HTTP over TLS.